dcrommie/walbrook/education/investment-profile.md

 educationpage: true
 thumbnail: ../src/images/understanding-risk.png
 ---
-It is fundamental to the quality and relevance of our advice that we have a shared, in-depth understanding of your financial position and investment profile.
+Understanding your financial position and investment profile in depth is fundamental to the quality and relevance of our advice.

-We regularly check that your investment profile is up to date to ensure that we continue to serve you in your best interests and that we keep abreast of any changes that may have a bearing on the advice that we provide.
+We regularly check your current investment profile to ensure our advice remains suitable amidst changing circumstances.

-This fact sheet provides additional information to help with understanding the investment, tax and other financial planning concepts that we have discussed with you or included in your Statement of Advice.
+This fact sheet provides additional information to help you understand the investment, tax, and other financial planning concepts we discussed with you or included in your Statement of Advice.

-Please contact your adviser if there is any aspect on which you need further information or clarification.
+Please get in touch with your adviser if there is any aspect on which you need further information or clarification.

 ## What is your investment profile?